best-hvac-books-reviews-from-amazon

 • The fuel type to power the system

-There are industry-standard ratings for HVAC systems and the most popular ones are:
+There are industry-standard ratings for HVAC systems, and the most popular ones are:

-SEER (Seasonal Energy Efficiency Ratio) – this measures the efficiency of an AC or heat pump system.
+SEER (Seasonal Energy Efficiency Ratio) –This measures the efficiency of an AC or heat pump system.
 Higher SEER scores mean greater efficiency and energy saving.

 AFUE (Annual Fuel Utilization Efficiency) – this is a rating of gas or oil furnaces and wasted amounts.
 The AFUE rating is a percentage figure and higher ratings mean more efficient systems.